 Honestly, as long as there isn’t an AT-4 in the vehicle, the occupants have little to worry about.

-What civilians see: “Jack-booted thugs are going to search our little car and abduct our child because we don’t have her birth certificate on us!”
+How civilians see this sign: “Jack-booted thugs are going to search our little car and abduct our child because we don’t have her birth certificate on us!”

 What troops see: “You might have to get out of your car so the Blue Falcons can feel good about their job for five minutes.”